Sahara Forest Project

 Energy consumption

-This revolution has the potential to bring about substantial benefits not just for the climate, but also in enhanced energy security and accelerated economic development.
+This revolution can bring about substantial benefits not just for the climate but also for enhanced energy security and accelerated economic development.

 graph_energy_consumption